 What is other structures coverage?

-Other structures coverage is usually part of your standard HO-3 homeowners policy — the most common type of policy in the U.S. Average homeowners policies are broken into several parts, including the following:
+Other structures coverage is part of your standard homeowners policy — the most common type of homeowners insurance.
+Standard homeowners policies are broken into several parts, including the following:

 - Detached garages